abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 so that it can easily sort its content.

 To use the mixin, we only need to specify the property `sortProperties`.
-We have the additioanl option to specify `sortAscending`.
+We have the additional option to specify `sortAscending`.

 Let's try it.
 Create the `Friends Index Controller`: